Language geography and the dynamics of linguistic and population prehistory

 Research Framework

-To explore this, the LANGUAGE REDUX project will establish a research framework in which:
+To explore this, the LANGUAGE REDUX project will establish a research framework in which qualitative historical evidence on different time scales is engaged with:

 In addition, the framework will take into account genetic evidence as a proxy for demographic prehistory, thereby embedding the LANGUAGE REDUX project in an interdisciplinary research landscape on human prehistory.